leanprover/lean4/doc/setup.md

 ### Tier 1

-Platforms built & tested by our CI, available as nightly & stable releases via elan (see above)
+Platforms built & tested by our CI, available as nightly releases via elan (see below)

 * x86-64 Linux with glibc 2.27+
 * x86-64 macOS 10.15+